-COLOTRUST and the First American Treasury Obligation Fund determines the NAV of the shares of each portfolio as of the close of business of each day.
+COLOTRUST determines the NAV of the shares of each portfolio as of the close of business of each day.
 The NAV per share of each portfolio is computed by dividing the total value of the securities and other assets of the portfolios, less any liabilities, by the total outstanding shares of the portfolios.
-Liabilities, which include all expenses and fees of COLOTRUST and the First American Treasury Obligation Fund, are accrued daily.
+Liabilities, which include all expenses and fees of COLOTRUST, are accrued daily.
 The NAV is calculated at fair value using various inputs in determine value in accordance with FASB guidance.
-It is the goal of the Trust to maintain a NAV of \$1.00 per share, however changes in interest rates may affect the fair value of the securities held by COLOTRUST and the First American Treasury Obligation Fund and there can be no assurance that the NAV will not vary from \$1.00 per share.
+It is the goal of the Trust to maintain a NAV of \$1.00 per share, however changes in interest rates may affect the fair value of the securities held by COLOTRUST and there can be no assurance that the NAV will not vary from \$1.00 per share.